-The Study Abroad Office at Niagara University may cancel any NU sponsored program in a location where the U.S. State Department has issued a travel warning or where the SAO finds the location to be unsafe.
-The SAO coordinator and the Study Abroad Response Team will review the information issued by the State Department as well as announcements from the Overseas Advisory Council (OSAC), contacts on site, consultation with the study abroad trip leader(s), and discussions with the Embassies in country in order to evaluate the conditions where students are or will be studying.
+The International Relations Office at Niagara University may cancel any NU sponsored program in a location where the U.S. State Department has issued a travel warning or where the office finds the location to be unsafe.
+The International Relations Office will review the information issued by the State Department as well as announcements from the Overseas Advisory Council (OSAC), contacts on site, consultation with the study abroad trip leader(s), and discussions with the Embassies in country in order to evaluate the conditions where students are or will be studying.